-We are a Landlord with a stock of around 85,000 homes and our stock includes a range of house types from standard 3 bedroom accommodation, bungalows, apartments (including Tower Blocks) to Labourers Cottages.
+We are a Landlord with a stock of around 84,600 homes and our stock includes a range of house types from standard 3 bedroom accommodation, bungalows, apartments (including Tower Blocks) to Labourers Cottages.

-Almost 58,000 Household Reference Persons (HRPs)13 in our properties are aged 45 or older.
+Almost 59,000 Household Reference Persons (HRPs) in our properties are aged 45 or older.
 This accounts for almost 70% of all our tenancies.
 Chart 4 below sets out the age ranges of these tenants.
-The greatest HRP statistic is in the 65 to 84 years of age group.